-My 3x great grandfather Thomas Beacock was born in early 1841 in the Melton Ross area of Lincolnshire, England.
+My 3x great grandfather Thomas Beacock was born on 3rd February 1841 in the Melton Ross area of Lincolnshire, England.
 He was the illegitimate son of Sarah Beacock.
 I previously did not know who Thomas’ father was, but I now have more of an idea.
 My theory will be discussed later in the post.
 Thomas took on the Beacock name, from his mother Sarah, as it was her maiden name.

 I could not seem to find a baptism record for Thomas, which is strange.
 One possibility of why the record is missing could be because of a mistranscribed record.
 It could also be because he was an illegitimate child, but that seems unlikely, as the Church had to treat ALL children who were brought to be baptised, equally.